The mysterious beings of Genesis 6

 The Rephaim appear in Deuteronomy 2:11; 3:11; 2 Samuel 21:19 and Joshua 11:22 and almost always take the form of one member of the Rephaim (Anaqim, Og, Goliath) being in opposition with Israel or its representative.
 In this sense, the Rephaim live up to their name, as their purpose in each narrative is to die.
 The juxtaposition of the mighty Biblical giants defeated by the underdog, God’s chosen, is foreshadowed in the very name attributed to these characters.

 Ellen White, Ph.D.
-(Hebrew Bible, University of St. Michael’s College), is the senior editor at the Biblical Archaeology Society.
-She has taught at five universities across the U.S. and Canada and spent research leaves in Germany and Romania.
+(Hebrew Bible, University of St. Michael’s College), formerly the senior editor at the Biblical Archaeology Society, has taught at five universities across the U.S. and Canada and spent research leaves in Germany and Romania.
 She has also been actively involved in digs at various sites in Israel.

 Ronald S. Hendel, “When the Sons of God Cavorted with the Daughters of Men,” Bible Review, Summer 1987.